rorschachwilpeng/casa0019/README.md

 *The major device components coming together, showing the difference made by adding the UV printed graphics*

 The final UI was adapted from the wireframe designs to fit the dimensions of the pysical enclosure as built.
 These were then prepared for UV printing using GIMP and printed on a laser-cut piece of black acrylic.
-The graphics were printed using a technique very similar to screen printing, with 2 layers of white laid down before the final colour print, in an attempt to ensure the print had sufficient opacity.
-A piece of frosted red acrylic was chosen instead of the intital transparent purple colour in the original wireframe design, as it offered nice visual effects with the backlighting, that mimicked the appearance of a vaccuum-tube display very well.
+The graphics were printed with 2 layers of white laid down before the final colour print, in an attempt to ensure the print had sufficient opacity.

 ## Data
 ### Data Source
 The project utilizes the [Transport for London (TfL) Unified API](https://api.tfl.gov.uk/swagger/ui/index.html?url=/swagger/docs/v1#!/Line/Line_Arrivals) to access real-time data on public transportation.
 This API provides comprehensive information across various transport modes, including live arrivals, line statuses, and station details.
-By integrating this API, the project ensures accurate and up-to-date data, enhancing the reliability and
+By integrating this API, the project ensures that accurate and up-to-date data is sent to the device for users to consume.

 *Used Data:*
 | **Field Name**       | **Meaning**                                | **Purpose**                                                                                         |